chanzuckerberg/czid-web/DEV_GUIDELINES.md

 # IDSeq Frontend Development Guidelines

-The goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for ID Seq.
+The goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for IDseq.
 It is an ongoing effort as opposed to a thorough document.
-This guidelines should be enforced for any new PRs.
+These guidelines should be enforced for any new PRs.

 * * *